Mr-Io/c-language-solutions/docs/solutions/chapter_4.rst

 .. todo: How to do bigger C programs?
   A PROGRAM IS JUST A DEFINITION OF VARIABLES AND FUNCTIONS!
+  - header files
+    - never compiled directly, always included by the preprocessor
+    - no definitions whatsoever (except struct type definitions: explain)
+    - header guards (just because struct type definitions)
+    - recompilation of all the files that depends on an included file when it is modified
   - linking explained:
     - types of variables and scope, "the scope of X is from its point of definition to the end of the source file being compiled"
       (nonstatic global variables and nonstatic functions in particular)